augustodamasceno/gsh/README.md

 USAGE: airkiss WORDLIST
 *  getip : Find IP of a machine from the lan base IP and MAC-ADDRESS
 USAGE: getip BASE-IP MAC-ADDRESS
+* namekill : Kill all process with the name
+USAGE: namekill name-of-process

 ## Scripts